GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 == Einsum notation and computational complexity
 In computational implementations, tensor network topologies are commonly specified using `einsum` notation—a compact string representation that encodes the contraction structure.
+In this notation,
+- `->` separates the input and output tensors
+- `,` separates the indices of different input tensors
+- each char represents an index
-For example, matrix multiplication $C = A B$ is represented as `ij,jk->ik`, where inputs and outputs are separated by `->` and indices of different input tensors are separated by commas.
+For example, matrix multiplication $C = A B$ is represented as `ij,jk->ik`, where the two input matrices are represented by `ij` and `jk`, and the output matrix is represented by `ik`.

-The following examples use the `OMEinsum` package to demonstrate tensor network specification, contraction order optimization, and execution.
+The following examples use the #link("https://github.com/under-Peter/OMEinsum.jl", "OMEinsum") package to demonstrate tensor network specification, contraction order optimization, and execution.
 Tensor network topologies can be defined using either the convenient `ein` string literal or the more flexible `EinCode` constructor for programmatic construction.

 ```julia
 julia> using OMEinsum